janlelis/idiosyncratic-ruby.com/source/posts/3-ruby-can-you-speak-louder.html.md

 title: Ruby, Can You Speak Louder?
 date: 2015-05-03
 tags: debug, globals, cli-options
+commit: ca8d24c77bdd8b8f5ca242c2c749bdb2a57ad04e
 ---

 Ruby has some ways to turn on *debug mode*, which library authors can use to print out extra information for interested users.
 But unfortunately, there are multiple *debug modes* in Ruby.
-When should you use which one?
+When to use which one?

 ARTICLE